tog-touseg/Rample-kit-generator/README.md

 # Rample kit generator

+The goal of this quick and dirty program is to avoid tedious copy/paste and renaming of samples to fit the Rample naming system.

+Once *Save* is pressed a kits/ folder is created at the location where the script/exec is running. **!!!
+Each time Save is pressed, the folder is fully deleted and recreated !!!**.

+The program copies the original sample files into the kits/ folder by creating folders with the *Export* fields as names.
+Only kits with non empty *Export* field are exported.
+Samples are renamed as "X lY [sample_name.wav]"" where X is the SP track and Y the layer (representend by the sample position in the SP tree).
+See **Usage** section for more detail on operating the porgram.

+For compatibility reasons, a tmp.wav file is created for audio  preview.

+## Usage

-Launch script with python3 rample-kit-generator.py.
+Launch script with `python3 rample-kit-generator.py`

-For windows users you can find a .exe file in the bin folder.
+For windows users you can find a .exe file in the bin/ folder.

 The script was not tested under MacOS.